FLIXS007/F1delity/README.md

 # F1delity
-A real-time Formula 1 telemetry dashboard built with Java, Spring Boot, MySQL, HTML/CSS/JS, and the OpenF1 API.
+A Formula 1 telemetry dashboard built with Python, MySQL, HTML/CSS/JS, and the OpenF1 API.